Bringing Agent-Native Observability to SigNoz

 What's next

-- Skills for instrumentation, dashboards, and team-specific debugging conventions, so your debugging tribal knowledge becomes reusable.
+- Skills for instrumentation, dashboards, and team-specific debugging conventions, so your debugging knowledge can be reused across the team.

-- Schema-aware suggestions inside SigNoz that flag drift between traces, metrics, and logs — so your agent doesn't have to figure it out from scratch every time.
+- Schema-aware suggestions inside SigNoz that flag drift between traces, metrics, and logs, so your agent does not have to infer the schema from scratch every time.

-- Investigation-to-policy workflows: "we just debugged this; turn it into an alert; lower the threshold so I can verify; ship it."
+- Investigation-to-policy workflows that turn a debugging session into the next operational step.
+For example: “We just debugged this.
+Turn it into an alert, lower the threshold so I can verify it, and ship it.”

 To explore the full picture, head to Agent Native Observability in SigNoz.
 To connect your coding agent today, start with the SigNoz MCP server docs.